willnode/forward-domain/README.md

 Star our repo and spread the word, please :)

-Additionally, you can also help us [cover hosting costs](https://ko-fi.com/willnode).
+Additionally, you can also help us [cover hosting costs](https://github.com/sponsors/willnode).

+## Credits

+Things in `package.json`.
+I also borrow code from [zbo14/certnode](https://github.com/zbo14/certnode).

 ## Usual Disclaimer